nyorain/nytl/README.md

 The name nytl does stand for "ny template library", since it was originally created for the _[ny]_ gui library. nytl is really lightweight, yet it offers some pretty useful features for most modern c++ projects.

-nytl is licensed under the MIT License, so you can freely use it in your projects.
-If you start an open-source project using nytl, i would really appreciate if you let me know.

 nytl is currently in an __alpha__ state, its newest release is __[version 0.2-alpha]__.

 __Also have a look at the documentation__ (you can also generate it using cmake/doxygen, WIP): http://nyorain.github.io/nytl/

 ##Contributing
-If you find any bug or mistake or would like some new features or additional documentation or examples, just contact me.
+If you find any bug or mistakes or would like some new features, additional documentation or examples, just contact me.
 Contributors to library, documentation or examples are always appreciated.
-Just fork it and start a pull request, start an issue or send me a mail at nyorain@gmail.com.
+Just fork it and start a pull request or start an issue.
 If you just have any ideas, questions or suggestions, just let me know.
-Everything is usually answered in a few days.

 ##Getting Started
 ###Building nytl